Summit High School (New Jersey): Athletics

+Curriculum

 Science

 As of 2019, the general pattern for students is to study physics in ninth grade, chemistry in tenth grade, and biology in eleventh grade; these subjects can be studied at different levels, from modified to regular and to advanced/honors.
-Science department supervisor Tom O'Dowd explained that "teaching physics in ninth grade has been identified as the best option because physics is the fundamental science ...
-It is potentially the most concrete and the best suited for inquiry-based learning."
-A movement towards teaching physics has been going on for years, explained one school spokesperson, who explained that physics is "more basic than biology" and "makes for a more rigorous and thoughtful curriculum."

-Generally honors and AP programs require test scores or honors applications (see chart) for a student to be accepted, and students in these programs are expected to maintain a B− average or better to continue in the next year's accelerated science courses.
-It is possible for students to apply for a more accelerated course each year by getting a favorable teacher recommendation or applying to an honors course.
-(One note not shown on chart: students taking modified biology in grade ten have a choice to study environmental science in their eleventh grade year.)
+Honors and AP programs require test scores or honors applications for a student to be accepted, and students in these programs are expected to maintain a B− average or better to continue in the next year's accelerated science courses.
 Students in their sophomore, junior, or senior years of high school also have the option of participating in a shared-time program offered through the Union County Vocational Technical Schools (UCVTS).
-Student enrolled in the shared-time program can receive science credits for their coursework at UCVTS, and should discuss this option for science credit with their guidance counselors.

-Single semester electives are available to juniors and seniors in the following subjects: Forensic science; Marine Biology/Oceanography; Design Projects in Science; and Astronomy.
-Full-year courses for seniors include: Environmental science, Honors physics, and AP study.
-AP courses offered include: AP Environmental Science, AP Biology, AP Chemistry, AP Physics C, and AP Physics B. Generally, honors and AP courses have prerequisites of past study in honors or AP courses (and maintaining grades of B− or better in those courses); and students can be admitted via a teacher recommendation.